noureldinalaa/A2C_DeepRL_with_sonice_the_hegehog/README.md

 https://github.com/simoninithomas/Deep_einforcement_learning_Course

 **reminder** <br/>
-Due to depricated functions in tensorflow 2.0 from tensorflow 1.0 i have to edit some functions
+Due to depricated functions in tensorflow 2.0 from tensorflow 1.0, (later) i have to edit some functions